GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-56/index.md

 * And the Payment Request API has a
   [variety of new features](https://docs.google.com/document/d/1I8ha1ySrPWhx80EB4CVPmThkD4ILFM017AfOA5gEFg4/preview).

-If you want to stay up to date with Chrome and know what’s coming, be sure to [subscribe](https://goo.gl/6FP1a5), follow [@ChromiumDev](//twitter.com/chromiumdev) on Twitter and be sure to check out the [videos from the Chrome Dev Summit](https://www.youtube.com/playlist?list=PLNYkxOF6rcIBTs2KPy1E6tIYaWoFcG3uj) for a deeper dive into some of the awesome things the Chrome team is working on.
+If you want to stay up to date with Chrome and know what's coming, be sure to [subscribe](https://goo.gl/6FP1a5), follow [@ChromiumDev](//twitter.com/chromiumdev) on Twitter and be sure to check out the [videos from the Chrome Dev Summit](https://www.youtube.com/playlist?list=PLNYkxOF6rcIBTs2KPy1E6tIYaWoFcG3uj) for a deeper dive into some of the awesome things the Chrome team is working on.

-I’m Pete LePage, and as soon as Chrome 57 is released, I’ll be right here to tell you -- what’s new in Chrome!
+I'm Pete LePage, and as soon as Chrome 57 is released, I'll be right here to tell you -- what's new in Chrome!

 ## New in Chrome Easter Egg